Ilhasoft/rapidpro-docs/en/channels/How a SMS Integration Works.md

 ## SMS Integration ##

 The platform allows organizations to visually build scalable interactive messaging applications.
 The platform is a hosted service for visually building interactive messaging applications.
 To learn more, please visit the project site at http://rapidpro.github.io/rapidpro.
-Dozens of channels are supported in collaboration with SMS Companies and social networks that communicates across different ways inside RapidPro.
-The integration in RapidPro can be basically done in two ways, by using a REST API or an SMSC connection.
+Dozens of channels are supported in collaboration with SMS Companies and social networks that communicates across different ways inside the platform.
+The SMS integration can be basically done in two ways, by using a REST API or an SMSC connection.

 ### 1. Built-in Integration ###

-This is the quickest way to integrate the SMS channel to RapidPro, as its have the built-in functionality of sending and receiving messages to External services already available to all workspaces.
+This is the quickest way to integrate the SMS channel to the platform, as its have the built-in functionality of sending and receiving messages to External services already available to all workspaces.
 There are two parts of this integration:

 **Outgoing Messages**